Plantaa/icos-archive-restorer/README.md

 ### Running as a container

-Note: This container uses a bind mount to the script's directory, in order to save the \"logs\" file.
+Note: This container uses a bind mount to the script's directory, in order to save the \"log\" file.
 Check your OS's and Docker's permissions regarding bind mounts in case of errors

 - #### Using docker compose